caseyjohnsonwv/firewatch/README.md

 3. Run `terraform init` and `terraform plan -var-file dev.tfvars` to preview the application infrastructure.
 4. Run `terraform apply -var-file dev.tfvars` to stand up the application.
 5. Copy the output `twilio_webhook_target_url` and update the webhook URL on Twilio for the provisioned phone number.
 6. Send a sample text message to the provisioned phone number!
+Firewatch will be your lookout while you enjoy your day.